LanolinKisser/LanolinKisser/README.md

 I like Yurigem and Hetgem the most!

-Silvaze, Metamy, Tailsmo, Mimilin, Dripcream & more, just ask. ^^
+Silvaze, Metamy, Dripcream & more, just ask. ^^

 Multishipper

 I treat everyone the same, because everyone is equal to me.
 This means - same words for everyone.
-Don't like it?
-Block or mute.
+If you don't like it or it makes you uncomfortable, mute me or block me.
+I am not comfortable with self harm.

 ## Hall of fame